EvanMu96/EvanMu96/README.md

 ## EvanMu96
 Another frequently used ID prefix is `Komoriii`.
+My current GitHub avatar is Altina Orion from *Legend of Heroes: Hajimari No Kiseki*.
 ### Graduated from
 Qingdao University of Science and Technology
 City University of Hong Kong